argshook/zettelkasten/create-pr-with-openai.md

 The complete script is [here in my dotfiles](https://github.com/argshook/dotfiles/blob/master/.argsdotfiles/bin/%2Cpr-create).

-It's quite straightforward and easy to copy and use.
-Make sure `openai` and `yaspin` python modules are installed.
+If you want to use it, make sure `openai` and `yaspin` python modules are available.
 This can be done with a quick `pip install openai yaspin`

-`yaspin` is just for a spinner to indicate progress.
+`openai` is used to receive completion from [OpenAI](https://openai.com/) API and `yaspin` is for a spinner to indicate progress.
 Just because I wanted a few sparks in my terminal.
 Adjust to fit your use case!

 My script does 3 things: